volodymyrhudyma/blog/content/blog/learn-and-invert-a-binary-search-tree-in-javascript.md

 ---
-title: Learn and Invert a Binary Search Tree in JavaScript
+title: Learn And Invert A Binary Search Tree In JavaScript
 tag:
   - JavaScript
 promote: false